bytecodealliance/wasmtime/cranelift/docs/langref.rst

     The address of GV can be computed by first loading a pointer from BaseGV and adding Offset to it.

-    It is assumed the BaseGV resides in readable memory with the appropriate alignment for storing a pointer.
+    It is assumed the BaseGV resides in accessible memory with the appropriate alignment for storing a pointer.

     Chains of ``deref`` global values are possible, but cycles are not allowed.
 They will be caught by the IR verifier.

-    :arg BaseGV: Global variable containing the base pointer.
+    :arg BaseGV: Global value providing the base pointer.
-    :arg Offset: Byte offset from the loaded base pointer to the global variable.
+    :arg Offset: Byte offset added to the loaded value.
-    :result GV: Global variable.
+    :result GV: Global value.

 .. inst:: GV = [colocated] globalsym name